 If you are planning a statewide voter registration drive, you should use the state VRC, especially if you plan to register voters at an event or activity that will attract people from different counties.

 If you are conducting your drive exclusively in one county, you should use that county’s VRC.
 This will ensure county elections officials will receive the VRC more quickly.
 Even if you are conducting a regional voter registration drive involving several counties, you may wish to use VRCs that are specific to each county.

 VRCs must be provided in sufficient quantities to anyone who wishes to distribute the cards.
 However, elections officials are precluded by law from giving cards to anyone who has been convicted of violating voter registration laws within the last five years.
-(Elections Code § 2158.)
+(Elec.
+Code, § 2158.)